Experiences & Case Studies - Safe and Sound Protocol

 • More present in the body

-• Better access to emotional material - without becoming overwhelmed
+• Better access to emotional material — without feeling overwhelmed

 • Increased readiness for further trauma processing (EMDR)